When creating applications for devices, such as mobile phones, tablets, or PCs, there are two ways to establish connectivity with HealthVault:

 The user signs in to HealthVault Shell and grants the application access to the user's records.

-The HealthVault Shell redirects the user back to the application, indicating success or failure, as described below in Interactions with Shell on mobile devices.
+The HealthVault Shell redirects the user back to the application, indicating success or failure, as described below in Interactions with Shell on mobile devices, and returns an identifier for the instance in which the user granted access.
+For more information about instance IDs see HealthVault global architecture.

-Application calls the HealthVault web service to create an authenticated session token using the application identifier and shared secret to identify the application.
+Application calls the HealthVault web service instance where the user authorized the application to create an authenticated session token using the application identifier and shared secret to identify the application.

 Use the CreateAuthenticatedSessionToken request to create a session token.
 For more information, see the Method browser.